x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-mail-enabled-security-groups.md

 #### Membership approvals

-Use this section to edit membership approvals and to specify if group owner approval is needed for users to join or leave this group.
+Use this section to specify if group owner approval is needed for users to join this group.

-- **Joining the group**: View/Edit who are allowed to join the group.

-    1. **Open**: Anyone can join this group without owner approval.

-    2. **Closed**: Only group owners can add members.
-All requests to join are automatically denied.

-   3. **Owner approval**: Anyone can request to join this group and owners must approve the request.

-   - **Leaving the group**: View/Edit who are allowed to leave the group.

-   1. **Open**: Anyone can leave this group without group owner approval.

-   2. **Closed**: Only group owners can remove members.
-All requests to leave are automatically denied.

 ### Use the Classic EAC to create a security group